IbkEhinmowo/Relay/README.md

 - **Multi-Step Tool Chaining:** Relay can understand complex, multi-part requests and chain multiple tools together to find a solution.
 For example, it can search for news, scrape an article from the results, and then summarize the content, all from a single prompt.
 - **Web Intelligence:**
   - **Web & News Search:** Access up-to-date information from the internet.
-  - **Robust Web Scraper:** Reliably extracts content from modern, dynamic websites (including Single-Page Applications) by using a full browser engine (Playwright) and stealth techniques to handle common anti-scraping measures.
+  - **Intelligent Web Scraper:** Scrape and parse the content of any URL.
+    - *Evades common anti-botting measures using stealth techniques, enabling data extraction from modern, dynamic websites.*
 - **Persistent Memory:** Relay remembers key details about users across conversations using a Redis-backed memory store, allowing for personalized interactions.
 - **Real-World Knowledge:**
   - **Weather:** Get the current weather for any location.